Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 02.24.51 UTC
+- WIB: Jumat, 2 Januari 2026 03.33.07 UTC
-- WITA: Jumat, 2 Januari 2026 03.24.51 UTC
+- WITA: Jumat, 2 Januari 2026 04.33.07 UTC
-- WIT: Jumat, 2 Januari 2026 04.24.51 UTC
+- WIT: Jumat, 2 Januari 2026 05.33.07 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: friendship
+Kategori: nature